 Short bio for Mickey Beyer-Clausen

 Mickey Beyer-Clausen is a Danish-born, New York-based serial entrepreneur and philanthropist.
 In the ’90s, he was one of the first to launch successful Internet businesses and today he's building genre-defining companies around innovations that have the potential to improve the human or planetary condition.
-Currently, Mickey is the Co-founder and Chief Executive Officer of Timeshifter, which is building a platform for circadian shifting to solve major performance and health challenges with an initial focus on jet lag.
-He is also the Co-founder of Mental Workout, which brings together leaders in psychology and technology to improve peoples' performance and well-being.
-Prior to founding Mental Workout and Timeshifter, Mickey co-founded and served as Chief Executive Officer at Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
-He also co-founded and served as Senior Vice President of Business Development at two leading domain name services, Speednames and Ascio Technologies.
+Currently, Mickey is the Co-founder and CEO of Timeshifter, a platform for circadian shifting to solve major performance and health challenges with an initial focus on jet lag.
+He is also the Co-founder of Mental Workout, which brings together leaders in psychology and technology to improve people’s performance and well-being.
+Prior to founding Mental Workout and Timeshifter, Mickey co-founded and served as CEO at Trunk Archive, a full service image licensing agency representing the most engaging and sought after photographers.
+He also co-founded and served as SVP of Business Development at two leading domain name services, Speednames and Ascio Technologies.
 Since age 27, Mickey has volunteered his time to causes he cares about.
 In 2002, he founded Happiness Foundation, whose innovative approach of providing pro bono consulting services rather than money to nonprofits was co-financed by the Danish Government and recognized by the White House and at Ernst & Young's Entrepreneur Of The Year.
 He is on the advisory board of HealthCorps, founded by Dr. Mehmet Oz, to lead a nationwide movement toward a new generation of healthy young people.
 Mickey has also been involved in several initiatives promoting his home country, Denmark.